 The car industry is starting to tap into the potential of biofuels, which are derived through organic or waste material instead of through fossil fuels.
 Biofuels are nifty because they're renewable and can reduce greenhouse gases.

 - Ethanol — made from corn and other materials from the plant kingdom (found in E85 and E10)

 - Biodiesel — made from soybeans, vegetable oil, animal fat, and other recycled greases

 If you do opt for a biofuel vehicle, you can locate fueling stations through the U.S. Department of Energy's alternative fueling station locator.

 Flex-fuel vehicles (FFVs) run on a blend of up to 85 percent ethanol (E85).
-There were more than 200 flex-fuel vehicles on the market in 2012, including Buicks, Chevys, Fords, and even Bentleys.
+As of January 2014, there were more than 16 million flex-fuel vehicles on the roads, including Buicks, Chevys, Fords, and even Bentleys.

 Eco-friendly cars and your car insurance premiums

 Eco-friendly cars may cost a tad more to insure than standard gas-engine vehicles, particularly if you have comprehensive and collision coverages on your policy.
 This is because hybrids, for now, tend to cost more than their gasoline counterparts because of the complex, specialized parts and technology.
 And as a result, they often cost more to fix.
 Your insurer may take the higher cost of repair claims into account when calculating your premium.

 To learn more about how eco-friendly cars might affect your car insurance rate, give us a call at 1-800-ESURANCE (1-800-378-7262) anytime, day or night.